john-cd/rust_howto/bk/src/categories/development-tools_debugging/distributed_telemetry.md

 ## Distributed Tracing with `OpenTelemetry` {#open-telemetry}

-`OpenTelemetry` is a complete observability framework suitable for monitoring microservices and "cloud-native", modern, distributed systems.
+[OpenTelemetry](https://opentelemetry.io)[(GitHub)](https://github.com/open-telemetry)⮳ is a complete observability framework suitable for monitoring microservices and "cloud-native", modern, distributed systems.
 It is compatible with most major OSS and commercial backends.

 `OpenTelemetry` is a collection of APIs, SDKs, and tools to instrument, generate, collect, and export metrics, logs, and traces to help analyze your software's performance and behavior.